 - Family planning, including contraception and inter-conception counseling

-Explore the percentage of deliveries with a timely postpartum care visit after delivery.
-Higher rates are better.
+Explore the percentage of women delivering a live birth who had a timely postpartum care visit in each state.
+Higher rates are better on this measure.

-Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports as of June 3, 2019 for the Adult Core Set Federal Fiscal Year (FFY) 2018 reporting cycle; see 2018 Child and Adult Health Care Quality Measures.
-For more information about Postpartum Care (PPC-AD) visit Adult Health Care Quality Measures.
+Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Adult Core Set Federal Fiscal Year (FFY) 2019 reporting cycle as of May 31, 2020; see 2019 Child and Adult Health Care Quality Measures.
+For more information on the Postpartum Care (PPC-AD) measure, visit Adult Health Care Quality Measures.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AL, AR, AZ, CO, GA, ID, IN, ME, MT, ND, NE, SD, and VT.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, AZ, GA, IA, ID, ME, MT, ND, NE, SD, and VT.

 The Adult Core Set specifications include guidance for calculating this measure using the administrative method or the hybrid method.
 The hybrid method uses a combination of administrative and medical records data to identify services included in the numerator or to determine exclusions from the denominator based on diagnoses or other criteria.
 Unless otherwise specified, administrative data sources are the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans; medical record data sources are paper and/or electronic health records.